THE COFFEY/COFFEE SURNAME:

 Fred’s Toolkit

-Click here on Newsletters to jump to the opening page of this archive.
-These are a major source of information, and the Coffey Cousins Clearinghouse has been producing and maintaining these since 1981.
-There are now 167 issues, containing in total more than 2300 pages!
-Simply click on any issue when you see the opening page, and that issue will pop up on your screen.
+Our newsletters are a major source of information, and the Coffey Cousins Clearinghouse has been producing and maintaining these since 1981.
+There are now 172 issues, containing nearly 2500 pages!
+Any time, from anywhere, that you see the link Newsletters just click on it.
+It will jump to the retrieval page of this archive, showing links to each.
+Simply click on any issue number, and that issue will pop up on your screen.

 There is a powerful search tool, to help you find information in the newsletters.
 Just click here on Text Search.
 It calls up a powerful hypertext markup file that lists for you the EXACT issue and page where it found your search string.
 You can use your computer's "FIND" function to search the text.
 This is "Ctrl+F" if you run Windows, or "Command+F" if you have a Mac.
 The search tells you how many references it found and will flag each such reference, and you can press your “return” key to tab through them (e.g., if you search for "Edward" it will tell you that is found that name more than 1000 times in the newsletters.
 Searching "Coffey County" only appears 10 times.
 And "Coffee County" shows up with 9 DIFFERENT references.)